 Is Underfloor Heating Worth It?
 Pros, Cons & Costs

-- Electric, or ‘dry’ underfloor heating uses a series of electric wires or electric heating sheets to heat the room from either below or within the flooring.
+Electric or ‘dry’ underfloor heating uses a series of wires or electric heating sheets to heat the room.
+These are either fitted below or within the flooring.

-The underfloor heating system will be placed on top of a layer of insulation which ensures that all of the heat travels up into the room and isn’t wasted through the floor.
+To stop heat escaping downwards into the ground, underfloor heating is fitted on top of a layer of insulation.
+This makes sure all of the heat travels up into the room you need warming up.

-Underfloor heating can bring many benefits over other heating systems, let’s take a look at what it can offer your home.
+Underfloor heating can offer many benefits over other heating systems.
+Let’s take a look at a few.

 Evenly heat the whole room

-A wet system could potentially reduce your heating bills
+A wet system could reduce your heating bills

 Works with different types of flooring